-Antique display cases and showcases with great condition, high quality woods and good design are always in very high demand.
-Are they being used in the same way as our grandmothers originally used them?
+Antique display cases and antique china cabinets in great condition, high quality woods and good design have a great resale value.
+Do people use antique china cabinets the way their grandmothers originally used them?
 Not necessarily.

 While we sell about three quarters of our china cabinets for fine china and dish display, I would say about a quarter of our antique breakfronts, vintage china cabinets and antique hutches are sold for alternate uses.
-We often stage our breakfronts with books, and when customers consider the price of adding custom built bookcases in their home, even when using builder grade materials, an antique mahogany breakfront becomes a true bargain!
-Indeed, it scores high on the antique furniture values list.
+To help customers imagine antique china cabinets in their homes, we often stage our breakfronts with books.
+When customers weigh the price of adding custom built bookcases in their home against antique china cabinet prices, they look like a true bargain!
+Indeed, an antique breakfront scores high on the antique furniture values list.

-And then finally, a small portion of antique china closets and cabinets go in people’s walk in closets and bedrooms.
-We have sold a small number of antique china cabinets as shoe displays (yes shoes) and for women with a beautiful collection of designer handbags and shoes, these china cabinets make incredible storage/display units.
+Finally, a small portion of antique china closets and cabinets function in people’s walk in closets and bedrooms.
+We have sold a small number of antique china cabinets as shoe displays.
+Of course, for women with a beautiful collection of designer handbags and shoes, these china cabinets make incredible storage/display units.

 Antique Beds and Determining Value

-Antique beds made in the 19th century and before are often smaller in size than standard mattresses.
+Firstly, antique beds made in the 19th century and before have smaller dimensions than standard mattresses.
 This often presents a challenge for modern buyers who would not consider downgrading from a queen size mattress.
-However, this challenge can often be met by working with an experienced carpenter to extend the side rails and to add new supports for a modern bed.
-This of course opens the market to a wider selection of possible buyers, and when done in a non-invasive way, can increase the value of an antique bed.
+However, this challenge can often be met by working with an experienced carpenter to extend the side rails and to add new supports for modern bedding.
+This of course opens the market to a wider selection of potential buyers.
+When done in a non-invasive way, these modifications can increase the value of an antique bed.

-Another factor to consider when looking at antique beds, consider the workmanship and artistry of the antique.
-Bohemian’s has sold a tremendous amount of antique beds that were simply outstanding in style and form.
-Canopy beds, inlaid French Antique beds with satinwood and inlay, carved poster beds, antique paneled beds to make a list.
-The antique beds were some of the amazing pieces that eventually became focal points in client’s master bedrooms and guestrooms.
-The antique beds are simply not something that modern furniture companies can easily replicate, and these details are immediately recognized by our discerning and stylish clientele. 🙂
+When looking at antique beds, consider the workmanship and artistry of the antique.
+Bohemian’s has sold a tremendous amount of antique beds that had simply outstanding style and form.
+Canopy beds, inlaid French Antique beds, carved poster beds, antique paneled beds have sold for high values.
+The antique beds value stemmed from their beauty.
+Eventually, these antique beds became focal points in client’s master bedrooms and guestrooms.
+Antique beds have romance and star power!
+Modern furniture companies can not easily replicate antique beds.
+Thus, they continue to hold their value.

-One final note on antique beds: because their function is so vital, Bohemian’s antiques is extremely careful to purchase beds that have long threaded bolts and nuts, have very strong and well preserved side rails and that are able to carry the weight and height of modern mattresses.
+One final note on antique beds: because their function is so vital, Bohemian’s antiques sells antique beds that have long threaded bolts and nuts, have very strong and well preserved side rails.
+Of course antique beds must carry the weight and height of modern mattresses.
 A rocky or shaky bed will not be a valuable piece, no matter how stunning or artistic it happens to be.

-Bohemian’s hopes you have enjoyed this discussion on the generalities of antique furniture value.
+Bohemian’s hopes you have enjoyed this discussion of antique furniture values.
 Please feel free to continue the discussion below with any comments or questions you might have regarding antique furniture values.

 Thank you for inviting us into your home and sharing our knowledge about antique furniture values!